Skip to main content

 4 interactive creation wizards

-Tested with: VS Code + GitHub Copilot, Claude Desktop, Claude Code, Cursor, Windsurf, JetBrains IDEs, Zed, Kiro, Cline, Roo Code.
+Tested with: VS Code + GitHub Copilot, Claude Desktop, Claude Code, Cursor, Windsurf, JetBrains IDEs, Zed, Kiro, Cline.
+See the full Compatibility Matrix.

 AI Model Tool-Use Evaluation

 The project includes an automated evaluator for model-facing MCP quality.
-It can run schema-only checks against the tool catalog or execute validated model tool calls through MCP against Docker GitLab CE or licensed Enterprise instances populated with fixtures.
-The evaluator measures whether each model chooses the correct meta-tool and action, sends valid parameters, recovers from actionable GitLab errors, and respects destructive-action safeguards.
+It runs schema-only checks against the tool catalog or executes validated model tool calls through MCP against Docker GitLab CE or licensed Enterprise instances populated with fixtures.
+It measures whether each model chooses the correct action, sends valid parameters, recovers from actionable GitLab errors, and respects destructive-action safeguards — across Anthropic, Google, OpenAI, and Qwen.

 Provider